igorskyflyer/npm-common-types/README.md

 ### `Func<Args, ReturnType>`

-Constructs a generic `Function`-like type with typed arguments and the return value.
+Constructs a generic `Function`-*like* type with typed arguments and the return value.

 <br>